 Cay and Judy’s evolving ministry of teaching and prayer, associated with the Charismatic renewal of that time, attracted the attention and enthusiastic support of a small group of women who moved to these grounds on the shores of Cape Cod Bay.
 In 1968, they publicly formalized their commitment by making profession of vows, including consecrated celibacy.
 Thus was born the Sisterhood of the Community of Jesus.

 Other individuals and families soon followed, compelled by a sense of vocation to share in this common life of prayer and work.
 Twenty-five people, five houses, a piece of land that had once been part of an asparagus farm, and a tiny chapel converted from an old pump house made up the Community of Jesus as it was formally constituted in 1970.Thus what initially sprang up from the founding members’ spontaneous desires to live for God more fervently, even sacrificially, developed into an established community for living, praying, and working together.

-Today, approximately 225 professed members, together with another fifty children and young people live as households in thirty privately owned, multifamily homes that surround the church and the guesthouse.
+Today, over 200 professed members, together with children and young people live as households in privately owned, multifamily homes that surround the church and the guesthouse.
 This also includes the twenty-five celibate brothers living in “Zion Friary” and the sixty celibate sisters living in “Bethany Convent.”
-Altogether, almost 275 people, from many walks of life and various church backgrounds—including Presbyterian, Episcopalian, Congregational, Baptist, Lutheran, Anglican, Methodist, Pentecostal, and Roman Catholic—are joined in a common commitment of love and service to God, to each other, and to the world.
+Altogether, 230 people, from many walks of life and various church backgrounds—including Presbyterian, Episcopalian, Congregational, Baptist, Lutheran, Anglican, Methodist, Pentecostal, and Roman Catholic—are joined in a common commitment of love and service to God, to each other, and to the world.